CONTENTS

 10. Is extended product management needed for freight handling?

 A: It is not needed.
-Freight handling is a feature of inventory management and works with standard product management as well.
+Freight handling is a feature of inventory management and also works with standard product management.

 11. Is extended product management needed for event-based inventory processing (FIFO)?

 A: It is not needed.
-Inventory valuation procedures are managed from the sales basic information, and event-based inventory processing works with standard product management as well.
+Inventory valuation procedures are managed from the sales basic information, and event-based inventory processing also works with standard product management.

 12. Can product rental and maintenance processing be managed in Netvisor?